-So, you’ve made the tough call to postpone.
+So, you’ve made the tough call to postpone due to COVID.
 First of all, we’re all thinking of you.
 It definitely does suck and you’re allowed to be upset.
 But you are still a bride or groom to be and there is still lots to celebrate.
 Here’s what to do now if your wedding is actually postponed.

 Do the actual postponing part!